• Home

 Initial treatment of a cat with constipation may involve administration of enemas and manual extraction of feces by a veterinarian.
 The latter may necessitate anesthesia.
 Treatment of dehydration with subcutaneous fluids may also be needed in cats that have become dehydrated.
 If the constipation recurs or becomes a long-term problem, continuous therapy may be needed to prevent recurrence.

-Subcutaneous fluid therapy at home may also be recommended on a regular basis to maintain hydration.
+• Subcutaneous fluid therapy at home may also be recommended on a regular basis to maintain hydration.

-Lubricating laxatives or stool softeners for example, hairball remedies such as Laxatone*, Laxaire*, Petromalt*, or even plain Vaseline* (petroleum jelly is the main ingredient in the previously listed products) may also be used in mildly affected cats.
+• Lubricating laxatives or stool softeners for example, hairball remedies such as Laxatone*, Laxaire*, Petromalt*, or even plain Vaseline* (petroleum jelly is the main ingredient in the previously listed products) may also be used in mildly affected cats.

-Small amounts of dairy products every day can help soften stool since most cats are lactose intolerant.
+• Small amounts of dairy products every day can help soften stool since most cats are lactose intolerant.
 Examples of dairy that many cats enjoy: cream, half and half, sour cream, ice cream, whipped cream cheese, yogurt, and milk.
-Many people consume non dairy or lactose free milk.
+Many people consume non-dairy or lactose free milk.
 These will not help your cat, so be sure you are offering true dairy products.

+• A prescription stool softener, such as Miralax or Lactulose, may be recommended.
 Miralax is an over the counter, flavorless powder that can be easily mixed into some canned food.
 Always consult with your veterinarian regarding what dosing range is safe and appropriate for your cat!

-Those more severely affected may need motility drugs that stimulate contraction of the colon.
+• Those more severely affected may need motility drugs that stimulate contraction of the colon.
 The doses of all of these drugs and/or supplements may need to be altered to produce the desired effect.

 *IMPORTANT* If your cat is already constipated and exhibiting symptoms of straining, yowling, and vomiting, the above listed products WILL NOT soften the hardened stool already impacting your cat’s GI tract.
 You should see your veterinarian immediately!

 Ideally, cats should defecate at least once every other day.
 Over a period of time, resistance to treatment can occur, necessitating an increase in the drug dosage or a change in therapy.
 No changes to the treatment protocol should be made without consulting your veterinarian.
-Even with chronic medical treatment, every once in a while cats may need to see the veterinarian for enemas and/or manual evacuation (This is when the veterinarian manually removes feces from the rectum).
+Even with chronic medical treatment, every once in a while cats may need to see the veterinarian for enemas and/or manual evacuation (this is when the veterinarian manually removes feces from the rectum).

-In long-haired cats, regular grooming such as combing, sanitary and stomach shaves and lioncuts are helpful at reducing the potential for high volumes of fur being ingested.
+In long-haired cats, regular grooming such as combing, sanitary and stomach shaves, and lioncuts are helpful at reducing the potential for high volumes of fur being ingested.
 Hairball removal agents listed above and hairball diets may also help reduce the likelihood of hairballs causing constipation or GI obstruction.

 It is important to ensure that there is always access to enough large, clean litter boxes dispersed throughout the home so that frequent defecation is encouraged.

-If Megacolon develops or if the constipation is severe and medical treatment is unsuccessful, surgery may be recommended but this is uncommon.
-Surgical treatment involves removal of most of the colon called a partial or sub-total Colectomy.
+If megacolon develops or if the constipation is severe and medical treatment is unsuccessful, surgery may be recommended but this is uncommon.
+Surgical treatment involves removal of most of the colon called a partial or sub-total colectomy.

 What is the long-term outlook for a cat with this problem?

-As long as a constipated cat receives its daily medications as prescribed by the veterinarian, cats do well.
+As long as a constipated cat receives their daily medications as prescribed by the veterinarian, cats do well.
 The long-term outlook varies according to the cause of the constipation; however, the vast majority of cats can be adequately managed without surgery and resume normal, healthy lives.
 It is imperative that you stay in close communication with your veterinarian about what treatments are successful and which are failing so that you can continue to be guided on further steps to ensure the best possible management of the problem.

 Filed Under: Medical